doetoe/blockchain/README.md

 * transaction
 * address
 * user
-* transactionnode
+* transactionnode (instead of node)

-The third level adds general purpose executable data to this.
-This is still very much to be done and understood.
+The third level adds general purpose executable data to this (like smart contracts).
+This is still mostly to be done.

+Communication happens through a HTTP-based REST-like API.

 ### Configuration ###